gdolsson/gdolsson.github.io/links.md

   - [Universal Vulnerability Identifier](https://universalvulnerabilityidentifier.org/), more of a community driven and open CVE system
   - [incoder.io](https://uncoder.io/) The online Sigma translation engine for SIEM saved searches, filters, queries, API requests, which helps SOC Analysts, Threat Hunters, and Detection Engineers to translate detections on the fly.
   - [Sigma](https://github.com/SigmaHQ/sigma) generic and open signature format that allows you to describe relevant log events in a straightforward manner.
+  - [GoAccess](https://goaccess.io/) Open source real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser

 * **Misc.
 Training (Network/IT/tech)**
   - [malware-traffic-analysis.net](https://malware-traffic-analysis.net/) A source for pcap files and malware samples